GLaDAP/Complex_Systems_2021/README.md

 The model consists of two different types of entities: individual agents and spatial units.
 Each entity contain state variables or attributes creating the functionality in the model.

 - **Individual Agents:** Two agent types are present in the forest fire model: a Tree agent and a Firefighter agent.
-The
+The Tree agent is a static and is explained under *spatial units*.
+Firefighter agents move through the grid with a fixed radius (default 5), using the Von Neumann neighborhood.
+The firefighter will move to a fire in the radius (when one is present) depending on the strategy used.
+It then extinguish the fire at a certain rate per timestep and moves to the next fire depending on the strategy.
 - **Spatial Units:** The model uses a multi-grid space system provided by the Mesa framework.
 The spatial unit are the trees, which are static agents on the lattice.
-The trees can be 'Fine', ' On fire' or ' Burned', with the latter resulting in removal of the tree from the grid.
+The trees can be 'Fine', 'On fire' or 'Burned', with the latter resulting in removal of the tree from the grid.
 Trees regrow with a fixed rate each timestep and are regrown with full HP.
+Firefighters have direct impact on this spatial unit since they interact with burning trees.

 ### Process Overview